 Add a rustic touch to your Christmas tree with these cute birch wood ornaments.
-All you need to do is get mini birch wood slices, paint them in the center and screw in the eye rings and attach to a ribbon or twine.
+All you need to do is get birch wood slices, paint them in the center and screw in the eye rings, and attach them to a ribbon or twine.
 You can show off your creative skills by painting these slices or you can just print some labels and stick on them.
 And there you have the birch wood ornaments ready to decorate your Christmas tree.

 Disposable Cup Snowman Hat

 We are sure at guessing that using disposable cups on the Christmas tree would be the last thing you’d have thought.
 However, you’re in for a surprise.
 You can create lovely snowman hats in just 10-20 minutes using disposable cups, black tape, and Swarovski crystals.
 Snowman hat ornaments look pretty and adorable on a Christmas tree with a cute little snowman alongside.
 See the tutorial for help.

 Broken CD Ornament

 Let your Christmas tree sing with this fancy ornament, easily achieved by gluing broken CD pieces onto ribbon-filled decoratives.
 This shiny broken CD ornament will surely make your Christmas tree look better than ever.
 The CD pieces will reflect light falling on them thus adding charm to your Xmas tree.
 See the tutorial at Creme De La Craft.

 This DIY glass ball photo ornament is just what you need to personalize the Christmas tree.
 To make this, you need to insert your family or a solo photograph inside an empty glass globe, add some glittery tape, fancy ribbon on the top to make it look extra spunky.
 See the tutorial for help.